Wandsworth Council celebrates creating hundreds of properties under its hidden homes initiative.

 We have delivered our 250th Hidden Home in the borough after a 15 month project at Abbott House, Balham.
 We have built six new homes for affordable rent as part of our innovative Hidden Homes programme.
 Five homes have been created by building a roof top extension to the existing block with an additional home being developed from the conversion of a disused storage room.
 In addition, the low-rise block, at Nightingale Lane, has benefitted from further improvements, including window renewal.

-The council have been able to deliver these properties with grant assistance from the Greater London Authority.
+We have been able to deliver these properties with grant assistance from the Greater London Authority.

 The Rollo estate development in Battersea is our largest to date, with 38 family- sized properties.
 This brings the total number of hidden homes delivered in the borough to 238 since the council's innovative scheme was introduced ten years ago.Sixty-five have been created in partnership with Notting Hill Housing Trust (NHHT), with the remaining 173 created from the council's own resources.